anssihalmeaho/funl/README.md

 # FunL
 FunL is simple dynamically typed, functional programming language.
 It's interpreted language with support for concurrency and immutable data.
+FunL is implemented with Go.

 ## Get started
 ### Install

+Prerequisite is to have Go language environment available.

 #### Install in Linux (or Cygwin, Mac)
     git clone https://github.com/anssihalmeaho/funl.git
     cd funl